 Find out more about our Research Quality and Intensity

 The £34M UK-RPIF scheme partnership established a world-class facility equipped with a comprehensive suite of continuous processing, process analysis, and characterisation equipment.
-The physical hub is within the new £89m Technology and Innovation Centre at Strathclyde opened by HM the Queen in July 2015.
-This provides open access approach across the established and evolving broad industry and academic community.
-In 2016, CMAC was the first ever academic winner of the Global International Society for Pharmaceutical Engineering (ISPE) Facility of the Year award.
+The physical hub is within the new £89m Technology and Innovation Centre (TIC) at Strathclyde opened by HM the Queen in July 2015.
+This provides an open access approach across the academic and industrial community.

 Find out more about our World-class Facilities